Supreme Court Dismisses Plea For Virtual Campaigning By Arrested Leaders

 WhatsApp

-New Delhi, July 22: The Supreme Court has dismissed a Special Leave Petition (SLP) that sought directives for the Election Commission of India (ECI) to allow arrested political leaders to campaign through virtual conferences.
+New Delhi, July 22: The Supreme Court has dismissed a Special Leave Petition (SLP).
+It sought directives for the Election Commission of India (ECI).
+This is to allow arrested political leaders to campaign through virtual conferences.
 The petition was deemed to have “malafide intentions” by the Court.

-Previously, the Delhi High Court, led by Chief Justice Manmohan and Justice Manmeet PS Arora, had dismissed the same petition, calling it a highly adventurous plea that contradicted fundamental legal principles.
+Previously, the Delhi High Court was led by Chief Justice Manmohan and Justice Manmeet PS Arora.
+They had dismissed the same petition, calling it a highly adventurous plea that contradicted fundamental legal principles.
 Following this, the SLP was filed before the Supreme Court.

-The Bench of Justices Surya Kant and Ujjal Bhuyan noted that the petition primarily focused on one individual, implicitly referring to Delhi Chief Minister Arvind Kejriwal, who had been recently arrested.
+The Bench of Justices Surya Kant and Ujjal Bhuyan noted that the petition primarily focused on one individual.
+It implicitly referred to Delhi Chief Minister Arvind Kejriwal.
+He had been recently arrested.
 The Court remarked that Kejriwal, supported by a team of lawyers, did not require such a petition.

 The Court expressed willingness to consider the broader legal question in a suitable case, but not under the present circumstances.
 Senior Advocate CU Singh, representing the petitioner, emphasised the issue’s significance, to which the Court responded positively regarding future appropriate cases.